Amen-Haj-Brahim/object-detection-trainer/README.md

 # Object detection trainer

-### a simple pipeline to finetune object detection models
+### finetune object detection models on your own data

 More models and dataset formats will be added in the future but for now these are available